L000077/BPR-STNet/README.md

 ## Code
 This repository contains sample code to implement BPR-STNet.

-MainFunction.py: it contains the code to train the model on the Sleep-EDFx dataset.
+BPR-STNet.py: it contains the code to train the model on the homemade dataset.

-MainFunctionTest.py: it provides the code to test the trained model. third file.
+LeaveOneOut_acc.py: it provides the leave-one-out cross-validation method to train BPT-STNet.

-Untils.py: it provides code to process .edf file data.
+Util.py: it provides util to LeaveOneOut_acc.

+Grad-CAM.py: it provides the interpretation method.

+utils.py: it provides the util about Grad-CAM.

 ## Environment